The term hospice refers to treatment, services, and care for people who have an illness and are not expected to live longer than 6 months.

 - you choose hospice care instead of other Medicare-approved services to treat your illness

-Original Medicare pays for a wide range of services, supplies, and prescriptions related to the illness that caused you to seek hospice care.
-That includes:
+Original Medicare pays for a wide range of services, supplies, and prescriptions related to the illness that caused you to seek hospice care, including

 - doctor and nursing services